This post may contain affiliate links. Please read my disclosure.

 A rich and moist chocolate cupcake topped with an easy vanilla frosting will have you finding an excuse to make these cupcakes at every chance you get.

-Chocolate and vanilla.
-There is just something so simple about those two ingredients, but they are two of the most popular flavors out there when it comes to desserts.
 Yes you can create some really crazy cupcakes and I've done them myself, but there is nothing wrong with something that is simple but tasty and these chocolate cupcakes don't disappoint.

-To me what puts these cupcakes over the top is the coffee.
-It just highlights the chocolate flavor.
-If you don't have coffee, you can use boiling water in a pinch.
-We actually whipped these cupcakes up for a birthday party recently and they were a hit.
+I actually whipped these cupcakes up for a birthday party recently and they were a hit.
 This recipe is far superior to anything you'll find from a box and really doesn't take that much extra work.

 Believe me when I say it is the best chocolate cupcake recipe out there.
 And don't be nervous about the vanilla frosting as it's full-proof and can be used for a variety of cupcakes.
 So if you're feeling like something simple but elegant, these chocolate cupcakes with vanilla frosting should be at the top of the list.